 What is it?

-Deductive reasoning is a form of verbal or conceptual argument related to logic and reasoning.
+Deductive reasoning/thinking is a form of verbal or conceptual argument related to logic and reasoning.
 Deductive reasoning often employs, Syllogism to achieve its goal.
 Syllogism is a logical argument made up of a major premise, a minor premise, and a conclusion.
 Let's look at an example of a syllogism.
 Look at the slide of the universe and sun below.

 All stars reside in the universe.